shenwei356/seqkit/doc/docs/index.md

 ### Sequence formats and types

-faskit seamlessly support FASTA and FASTQ format.
+seqkit seamlessly support FASTA and FASTQ format.
 All subcommands except for `faidx` can handle both formats.
 And only when some commands (`subseq`, `split`, `sort` and `shuffle`) which utilise FASTA index to improve perfrmance for large files in two pass mode